djoudi/docs/views/assets.md

 <a name="asset-containers"></a>
 ## Asset Containers

-To increase response time, it is common to place JavaScript at the bottom of HTML documents.
+To improve response time, it is common to place JavaScript at the bottom of HTML documents.
 But, what if you also need to place some assets in the head of your document?
 No problem.
 The asset class provides a simple way to manage asset **containers**.
 Simply call the **container** method on the Asset class and mention the container name.
 Once you have a container instance, you are free to add any assets you wish to the container using the same syntax you are used to:

 #### Retrieving an instance of an asset container: